 You do not need to satisfy all of these requirements immediately.
 You might meet all of them except for the green card requirement, for example.
 In that case, you could get citizenship through derivation if you successfully complete a green card application and join your parent in the U.S. Or you might meet all of the requirements except having a U.S. citizen parent.
 If your parent currently has a green card, and then they become a U.S. citizen before you turn 18, you will automatically become a citizen through derivation on that date.
 If an individual no longer meets the requirements, such as when they are over 18 and living outside the U.S., they may already have received citizenship through derivation if they previously met all of the requirements at the same time.
 You cannot lose citizenship through derivation unless you voluntarily renounce it, so you still would be a U.S. citizen.

 The rules above apply to biological children of U.S. citizen parents.
-Read more here about derivation and acquisition for adopted children.
+There are different rules regarding derivation and acquisition for adopted children.
 Additional requirements apply to children who are illegitimate if their only U.S. citizen parent is their father.